nusCS2113-AY1920S1/website/admin/project-deliverables.md

 #### Phase 2: Developer response phase

-Duration: The review period will start around 1 day after the PE (exact time to be announced) and will last until the following **Monday midnight**.
+Duration: The review period will start around 1 day after the PE (exact time to be announced) and will last until the following **Tuesday midnight**.
 However, you are recommended to finish this task ASAP, to minimize cutting into your exam preparation work.

 Bug reviewing is recommended to be done as a team as some of the decisions need team consensus.